Cycling74/rnbo.example.juce/README.md

 git submodule update --init --recursive --progress
 ```

 Strictly speaking you don't need that last `--progress` flag, but it's nice to have some progress indication.
 That's all you'll need to do to get set up!
-Now you can start exporting from RNBO and building your application.
+Now you can start exporting from RNBO and building your project.

 ### Working with RNBO and Building Your Project